Great Western Four+ Doctoral Training Partnership (NERC)Find a programme

 As part of your PhD studies, you will be offered training that equips you with a range of skills for future employment in many different working environments.
 You will be expected to attend training during your PhD and are encouraged to take up work placements.
 Details of training can be found at www.nercgw4plus.ac.uk.

-PhD projects are available in earth and environmental science topics within the Schools of Biological Sciences, Chemistry, Earth Sciences, Geographical Sciences and Physics.
+PhD projects are available in earth and environmental science topics within the Schools of Biological Sciences, Chemistry, Earth Sciences and Geographical Sciences.
 New projects are advertised annually from October on each school's web site:

 Fees for 2020/21